mlcoding111/mlcoding111/README.md

 I am Michael, a passionate Junior Web Developer!
 Self-taught programmer since I am a teenager, I am always looking for more challenges and forward to learn new technologies to sharpen my skills!
 My goal is to become a Full Stack Developer.
 I started programming with c/c++, which gave me a good understanding of programming in general and a strong foundation.

 - 🔭 I’m currently working on: ...
-- 🤔 I’m looking for:  Work or internship using React
+- 🤔 I’m looking for:  Work or internship with React
 - :question: Where do I study: Cegep de Trois Riviere ( AEC Front End )
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me:  http://mlweb.info/